Billplz/api_slate/source/index.html.md

 > curl uses the -u flag to pass basic auth credentials (adding a colon after your API key will prevent it from asking you for a password).

 You authenticate to the Billplz API by providing your API Secret Keys in the request.
-You can get your API keys from your account’s settings page.
+You can get your API keys from your account's settings page.

 Authentication to the API occurs via HTTP Basic Auth.
 Provide your API key as the basic auth username.
 You do not need to provide a password.